 Interactive installation and performance | Share

-To celebrate the launch of Arcade East, London College of Fashion’s new project space, London-based design collective Peut-Porter present Wear & Seek – Camouflage for a Virtual Landscape, a collection of garments that reveals its complete aesthetic spectrum only when perceived with the help of machine-vision.
-With this performance-based installation, Peut-Porter present a designerly response to enhanced vision systems and investigate the impact and potentials for aesthetic usage of those technologies.
-Visitors are invited to immerse themselves by wearing specially designed outfits and headpieces to become part of the performance.
+To celebrate the launch of Arcade East, London College of Fashion’s new project space, London-based design collective Peut-Porter presented Wear & Seek – Camouflage for a Virtual Landscape, a collection of garments that reveals its complete aesthetic spectrum only when perceived with the help of machine-vision.
+With this performance-based installation, Peut-Porter presented a designerly response to enhanced vision systems and investigate the impact and potentials for aesthetic usage of those technologies.
+Visitors were invited to immerse themselves by wearing specially designed outfits and headpieces to become part of the performance.